marksherriff/uvacs-advising/bacs/integration_electives.md

 > ...non-CS courses that contribute to this program of study by exploring applications of computing to arts and sciences fields in a significant way or by providing fundamental computing depth and background.
 Integration electives are courses offered by departments in the College of Liberal Arts and Sciences.

+__They must be taken for a letter grade.__ [College policy](https://college.as.virginia.edu/credits) says: "no course taken under the CR/NC option may count toward fulfilling general education, major, or minor requirements."

 ## 2) Where can I find a list of integration electives for the BACS?

 Starting in Spring 2020, there is one official list maintained by the University Registrar.
 If you look at the [description of the BACS requirements in the Undergraduate Record]({{ site.data.externallinks.bacs_ureg_integration_electives }}), you’ll find the courses listed in a section on that page.